CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Exceptions/data/command-exception.md

 #### How to fix

-Make sure that all parameters that are declared in the statement, is also defined in the [Parameters property][ParametersProperty].
+Make sure that all parameters that are declared in the statement, are also defined in the [Parameters Property][ParametersProperty].

-More information on why the value is invalid, or instruction on how to provide a valid value, may be present in the [StatementExceptions][].
+More information may be present in the [StatementExceptions][].

 ## Properties